diversen/ppm-project-manager/README.md

 ## Login

 Point a browser to http://localhost:8000, create an account and log in.

-In the folder `config-locale` you can add any locale configuration the will override settings in `config`.
+There is no verification of email address.

 Using SMTP for email confirmation:

+    cp config/SMTP.php config-locale/SMTP.php
+    cp config/Account.php config-locale/Acoount.php

-* Remove `no_email_verify` in `Config/Account.php` or set it to false.
+* Remove `no_email_verify` in `Config-locale/Account.php` or set it to false.
-* Edit the `SMTP` configuration in `config/SMTP.php`.
+* Edit the `SMTP` configuration in `config-locale/SMTP.php`.

 Google login using OAuth:

+    cp config/Google.php config-locale/Google.php

+* Set `google` in `config-locale/Account.php` to `true`.
-* Setup google OAuth in `config/Google.php`.
+* Setup google OAuth in `config-locale/Google.php`.

 # Docker commands